Baldarello/localization-pro/README.md

     ```sh
     npm run dev:backend
     ```
     This will start the Node.js server on `http://localhost:3001` with `nodemon`.
+This script also automatically runs any pending database migrations on startup.
 You can access the interactive API documentation at `http://localhost:3001/api-docs`.

 2.  **Terminal 2: Start the Frontend Server**
     From the project root directory, run: